The History of Hanukkah and All of Its Traditions

 The word "Hanukkah" means dedication.
-The eight-day holiday is known as the Festival of Lights because, when the Jews took back the temple, they found only enough oil to generate light for one day.
-But miraculously, that oil endured for eight days and nights.
+The eight-day holiday is known as the Festival of Lights because when the Jews took back the temple, they found only enough oil to generate light for one day.
+But, miraculously, that oil endured for eight days and nights.
 This miracle of light allowed the rededication of the Temple to occur.
-The Hanukkah menorah, the hanukiyah, holds eight candles, as opposed to the seven (for the seven days of creation) that candelabras typically accommodate.
-The ninth candleholder, in the center of the hanukiyah, is for the shamash, the candle that is used to light all the others.
+The Hanukkah menorah holds eight candles, as opposed to the seven (for the seven days of creation) that candelabras typically accommodate.
+The ninth candleholder, in the center of the menorah is for the shamash, the candle that is used to light all the others.
 Each of the other candles is emblematic of yet another day during which the oil persisted.

 Set at the table, the lighting of the candles at nightfall is a family affair.
 The menorah typically stands in a central room of the home and is often positioned near a window so that it is visible to passersby.
 While a prayer is said, the candles are lit from left to right.
 During the eight days of Hanukkah, a total of 44 candles will be lit.

 Another tradition is the game of dreidel, a spinning top printed with a Hebrew letter on each of its four sides.
 Long before Hanukkah, versions of the dreidel had been played by children in other languages and other countries across centuries.
 The current version of the game that is now associated with Hanukkah has the Hebrew letters "nun", "gimmel", "hey", and "shin" that represent the first letters in the phrase "nes gadol haya sham," meaning "A Great Miracle Happened There," in reference to Jerusalem.